 Combining leaf shutter technology with a 3-stop built-in neutral density filter and built-in flash

 The leaf shutter inside the X100F is different from standard sideways-moving focal plane shutters found in all other interchangeable-lens cameras.
 The main advantage of this shutter, which functions more like an iris, is flash sync speed.
-Standard shutters are limited to 1/180th or 1/250th while the leaf shutter can sync with the built-in flash at 1/4,000th of a second.
-Combined with the ND filter, which reduces the intensity of the light hitting the sensor, the X100F gives you the power to balance harsh light without the need of extra gear.
-This is extremely useful and always undervalued when searching picking a camera.
+Standard shutters are limited to 1/180th or 1/250th while the leaf shutter can flash sync at 1/4,000th.
+Combining the ND filter (which reduces the intensity of the light hitting the sensor) with the built-in flash, the X100F gives you the power to balance harsh light without the need of extra gear.
+This is extremely useful and always undervalued when picking a camera.

 The leaf shutter does have its limitations though.
 It can shoot up to 1/1,000th of a second for all aperture but can’t shoot wide open with faster exposures.
 That’s because the iris style shutter doesn’t have time to fully retract before the exposure is done.
 Fortunately the camera can automatically switch from mechanical to electronic shutter, which enables you to take photos up to 1/32,000th of a second at all apertures.
 This is very handy in extremely bright environments if you want to shot with the lens wide open.
 The mechanical shutters found in most cameras are limited to 1/4,000th or 1/8,000th of a second.